 What is Gustavian furniture?

-Gustav visited the palace of Versailles and admired the decor and French neoclacissism so much he brought back ideas to Sweden, adapting the style to Scandinavian sensibilities.
+Gustavian furniture refers to a style of furniture and interior decor which started in Sweden around 1770 by King Gustav III.
+The King visited the Palace of Versailles and admired the decor and French neoclacissism.
+He was so taken in that he brought back ideas to Sweden, adapting the style to Scandinavian sensibilities.

 Who was King Gustav?

-Although he seized total control of Sweden from the government when he became king, he did so in order to return more power to the people from the nobility which he thought were abusing their political power and privileges.
+Gustav III was king of Sweden from 1771 until he was assassinated during a masked ball in 1792.
+He was a dandy, an aesthete of his day.
+Although he seized total control of Sweden from the government when he became king, he did so in order to return more power to the people from the nobility.
+He thought the elite were abusing their political power and privileges.

 What was King Gustav III most famous for?

+He gave his name to the Scandinavian interiors style which is one of the most sought after styles in the world to this day.
+Original pieces of Gustavian furniture retain or increase their value.
 But he was also the first neutral head of state in the world to recognise the United States of America during its war of independence from the United Kingdom.

-The Paris of the North
+Paris of the North

 How did he become associated with interiors?